Inflammation is the cause of aging, so how can we stay younger for longer?

-Inflammation is responsible for all the apparently unrelated degenerative diseases of ageing, such as heart disease and diabetes, with the capacity to shorten lifespans or at least, decrease our chances of living an energetic and healthy life
+Inflammation is responsible for all of the apparently unrelated degenerative diseases of aging, such as heart disease and diabetes, with the capacity to shorten lifespans or at least, decrease our chances of living an energetic and healthy life

 Unlike acute inflammation, which is a lifesaving response that can last for seconds or days.
 Chronic inflammation is like a bushfire that burns for long periods of time, slowly and steadily destroying tissue and creating disease.

-Telomeres have been compared with the plastic tips on shoelaces, because they keep chromosome ends from fraying and sticking to each other, which would destroy or scramble an organism’s genetic information.
+Telomeres have been compared to the plastic tips on shoelaces because they keep chromosome ends from fraying and sticking to each other, which would destroy or scramble an organism’s genetic information.

-Cells that have reached the point of not being able to reproduce themselves with high functioning cells start constantly secreting compounds that support chronic inflammation like pro-inflammatory cytokines, metallothioneins and mitogens.
+Cells that have reached the point of not being able to reproduce themselves with new high functioning cells start to constantly secrete compounds that support chronic inflammation like pro-inflammatory cytokines, metallothioneins and mitogens.

-Cytokines act through receptors and are especially important in the immune system.
-Metallotthioneins, protect against oxidative stress and Mitogens encourage a cell to commence division.
+Cytokines act through receptors and are especially important to the immune system.

-Advanced aging and chronic disease states such as diabetes, heart disease, brain and movement disorders, cancer and autoimmune conditions are accelerated.
+Advanced ageing and chronic disease states such as diabetes, heart disease, brain and movement disorders, cancer and autoimmune conditions are accelerated.

 So how can we reduce chronic inflammation, or prevent it to live a longer healthier life?

-- Get – good amounts of Omega 3 fatty acids found in fish, flaxseed oil, beans, and nuts.
+- Get – good amounts of Omega 3 fatty acids found in fish, flaxseed oil, hemp oil, beans, and nuts.
 These fatty acids are essential for a healthy inflammatory response, but will also minimize chronic inflammation.
-Ideally supplementation is needed to make sure you have the correct amounts needed on a daily basis.
+Ideally, supplementation is needed to make sure you have the correct amounts needed on a daily basis.

 - Reduce – Omega 6 fatty acids found in baked goods, grains, meat and dairy.
 The number one inflammatory food is wheat gluten regardless of sensitivity.
-When in correct balance, Omega 6 fatty acids play an important part in tempering chronic inflammation, but as they have become a disproportionate part of our diets, they play a dangerous effect on the pathways to chronic inflammation.
+When consumed in the correct amounts, Omega 6 fatty acids play an important part in managing chronic inflammation, but because our diets have become overloaded with these fatty acids – they have become increasingly responsible for chronic inflammation.

-- Take – digestive enzymes with bromelian.
-Bromelian is a natural anti-inflammatory.
+- Take – digestive enzymes with bromelain.
+Bromelain is a natural anti-inflammatory.
 Digestive enzymes help break down the byproducts of inflammation and allow for more efficient cellular repair.

-- Supplement – with immune boosting herbal blends of which there are many great ones to choose from.
+- Supplement – with immune-boosting herbal blends of which there are many great ones to choose from.
 As we age, our body produces fewer immune cells called T-cells, due to our thymus gland shrinking.
 Thymic protein production decreases till it eventually stops.
-People suffering from any type of chronic inflammation, or those wanting to keep their thymus healthy should supplement with immune boosting supplements, and eat a diet high in broccoli, cabbage and cauliflower.
-Also supplementing with probiotics to keep the immune cells in the bowel lining in good health.
+People suffering from any type of chronic inflammation, or those wanting to keep their thymus healthy should supplement with immune-boosting supplements, and eat a diet high in broccoli, cabbage and cauliflower.
+Also, supplement with probiotics to keep the immune cells in the bowel lining in good health.

 - Drink – at least 2 litres of purified water per day, to flush out toxins and maintain proper dehydration.
-Drinking tap water is full of chlorine which destroys all bacteria, and therefore destroys the bacteria in the bowel – good and bad.
+Drinking tap water is full of chlorine which destroys all bacteria – so, therefore, destroys the bacteria in the bowel – good and bad.

 - Increase – your antioxidant intake.
 Supplement with pycnogenol, grapeseed extract, vitamin C, vitamin E or take a premixed blend.
 Antioxidants scavenge free radicals and inhibit oxidization.

 - Sleep – at least 8 hours per night on a consistent basis.
 It gives the body time to regenerate, heal and perform metabolic processes.
-Poor quality chronic sleep deprivation is pro- inflammatory and allows build up or oxidative stress.
-Make sure it is good sleep.
+Poor quality chronic sleep deprivation is pro- inflammatory and allows a build-up of oxidative stress.
+Make sure it is good quality sleep.
 So many of us do not have deep, relaxed sleep every night.
 Magnesium promotes restful sleep, as does Melatonin.
-Take the time every night to unwind before bedtime, avoid computers, smart phones and the TV as the blue light effects the quality of sleep we receive.
-A hot cup of cacao with stevia and milk, soy milk or rice milk, will not only give you a huge boost of antioxidants before bed time, but the warm drink will wind you down ready for sleep.
+Take the time every night to unwind before bedtime, avoid computers, smartphones and the TV as the blue light affects the quality of sleep we receive.
+A hot cup of cacao with stevia and milk, soy milk or rice milk, will not only give you a huge boost of antioxidants before bedtime, but the warm drink will wind you down ready for sleep.

 - Exercise – any form of exercise is good – walk, run, swim, dance, do yoga, pilates or go to the gym.
 Exercising stimulates blood flow, cleans the lymphatics, strengthens the muscles and boosts the immune system.